kstenschke/hourscalculator-plugin/README.md

 Description
 -----------
-A a simple tool to quickly note and calculate the sum of hour durations from given times of a day.
+A simple tool to quickly note and calculate the sum of hour durations from given times of a day.

+Usage: The Hours Calculator is added to the "Tools" menu of the IDE.

 Jetbrains Plugin Repository URL